Skip Navigation

 Standard 3

-Students will explore data measurement as it relates to the collection, reporting, and analysis of website data.
-Students will understand how analytics drives digital marketing goals, strategies and improves user’s experiences.
+Explore data measurement as it relates to the collection, reporting, and analysis of digital marketing data.
+Describe how analytics drives digital marketing goals, strategies and improves user's experiences.

 1. Analytics - The evaluation of digital marketing strategies using a website or digital advertising KPIs.